-Roccotári rolled her eyes and began walking again.
+Roccotári snorted and began walking again.
 “And just whose fault is that?
 I believe you used the words ‘she promises to show me Aphora, and all the stars in the sky’ right before you went off with that tavern wench.
 Then shortly after that she went off with your money pouch.
 And it wasn’t the first time this has happened!
 I sure hope you fight better than you fuck, because falling asleep like that was pure disgrace.”

 “If I’ve told you once, I’ve told you a dozen times, I’m certain she used sleep magic on me.”

 The towering horse snorted and blew out a good bit of steam in the cool air.
 “The only magic she used on you was her magical mouth—”

 “Enough!
 We’re nearly to Longoria.
-We have enough coin to book you a stable and a hot rub down, and I’ll see if I can pick up some work.”
+We have enough coin to book you a stable and a hot rub down, and if Toroc wills it, I’ll pick up some work.”

-Rocc couldn’t help getting the last dig in.
+As usual, Rocc got the last dig in.
 “As long as it’s only work you’re picking up.”

-They traveled in silence for over an hour, heading south away from the coast.
+They traveled in silence for over an hour, heading east around the bay.
 The road got a lot busier as they traversed the surrounding region outside the capital.
-Eventually Roccotári plodded along surrounded by a throng of people and Ellys grew progressively more agitated as they approached the wall surrounding the seat of the King.
+Eventually Roccotári plodded along surrounded by a throng of people and Ellys grew progressively more agitated as they approached the wall surrounding the city of the Carthunian King.

-“Why is the city so mage-blasted busy?
+“Why it so mage-blasted busy?
 For that matter, why are people coming into the city so late in the day instead of heading out into the countryside to their homes?”